francotheengineer/No-Pneumonia/README.md

 Currently it is a work in progress, however, it only requires some parts to be plugged into each other.

+Work in progress but to run 😃:
+`cd web_src; python3 -m http.server 8080`

 ## Humanitarian Need:
 ____
 <p align="center">